RababFhsy/FinalEnergieOptimisation/README.md

 - [Spring Boot](https://spring.io/projects/spring-boot) - An extension of the Spring framework to simplify the development of Java applications
 - [MySQL](https://www.mysql.com/) - An open-source relational database management system

+## Project Structure

+Node is required for generation and recommended for development. `package.json` is always generated for a better development experience with prettier, commit hooks, scripts and so on.

+In the project root, JHipster generates configuration files for tools like git, prettier, eslint, husky, and others that are well known and you can find references in the web.

+`/src/*` structure follows default Java structure.

+- `.yo-rc.json` - Yeoman configuration file
+  JHipster configuration is stored in this file at `generator-jhipster` key.
+You may find `generator-jhipster-*` for specific blueprints configuration.
+- `.yo-resolve` (optional) - Yeoman conflict resolver Allows to use a specific action when conflicts are found skipping prompts for files that matches a pattern.
+Each line should match `[pattern] [action]` with pattern been a [Minimatch](https://github.com/isaacs/minimatch#minimatch) pattern and action been one of skip (default if ommited) or force.
+Lines starting with `#` are considered comments and are ignored.
+- `.jhipster/*.json` - JHipster entity configuration files

+- `npmw` - wrapper to use locally installed npm.
+  JHipster installs Node and npm locally using the build tool by default.
+This wrapper makes sure npm is installed locally and uses it avoiding some differences different versions can cause.
+By using `./npmw` instead of the traditional `npm` you can configure a Node-less environment to develop or test your application.
+- `/src/main/docker` - Docker configurations for the application and services that the application depends on

 ## Prerequisites

 Before you begin, ensure that your development environment has the following software installed: